25+ LinkedIn Connection Message Templates That Get Accepted

 ✅ Tuesday through Thursday, between 9 AM and 11 AM, typically see higher response rates.

-❌ Avoid Mondays (people catch up on weekend messages) and
+- Monday mornings (people catch up on weekend messages)

 How to craft personalized LinkedIn connection messages?